22 Messages to Actions Conversion Statistics

 What is message-to-action conversion rate and why does it matter?

-Message-to-action conversion rate measures the percentage of incoming communications that successfully transform into completed tasks.
-This metric matters because 53% of employees report wasting time due to communication failures, and only 40% of work time goes toward actual skilled work.
-Improving this conversion rate directly increases productive output without adding work hours.
+Message-to-action conversion rate is the share of incoming communications that actually become completed tasks.
+It matters because 53% of employees report wasting time on communication failures, and only 40% of work time goes to real skilled work.
+Push that conversion rate up and you get more output without adding hours.

 How much time can AI save in converting messages to tasks?